John Gallagher (bishop)

 and in 1900 Bishop of Goulburn.

 In 1916 he laid the foundation stone of Sacred Heart Church, Cootamundra.

+Depiction in Literature

 "John O'Brien"'s 1921 comic poem, 'Tangmalangaloo', in which a bishop visiting a remote bush school asks a boy what Christmas is and receives the reply "It's the day before the races out at Tangmalangaloo" is a true story of a visit by Gallagher to Tangmangaroo.

-Rt.
-Rev. Dr. John Gallagher died aged 77 in 1923.
+Death

+Bishop Gallagher died in Goulburn on 26 November 1923, after a long illness.
+A requiem mass was celebrated on 29 November and, similarly to his predecessor Bishop Lanigan, Bishop Gallagher was interred beneath the sanctuary of the Goulburn Cathedral.